scharlottej13/dask/docs/source/delayed.rst

 .. image:: images/delayed-inc-double-add.svg
    :align: right
-   :alt: simple task graph created with dask.delayed
+   :alt: simple task graph created with dask.delayed.

 We can now compute this lazy result to execute the graph in parallel: